 Chiang Rai

-Thailand’s Northern-most region, Chiang Rai, is the gateway to The Golden Triangle.
+Thailand's most northern major city, Chiang Rai, is the gateway to The Golden Triangle.
 Here, the Mekong and Ruak rivers meet to form a natural border between Thailand, Myanmar and Laos.
 The region is covered in green tropical forest, mountain terrain that provides the perfect backdrop to experience the rivers in all their might.

 The city of Chiang Rai itself is filled with temples.
 You should definitely check out the Blue Temple which stands out thanks to its stunning blue colouring and exquisite carvings